wykzhang/ComparisonNN/README.md

 # ComparisonNN
-Comparing Three neural networks for Asset Price Prediction
+Comparing Three neural networks for Asset Price Prediction.
+Please view Results.pdf for more information.

 # Abstract
 Financial asset pricing is one of the key driving forces in our economy, with various models such